Trees

 Tamarisk

+Picture is only an approximation.
 Also known as salt cedar.
 A deciduous small tree or shrub with scale-like foliage and feathery plumes of pink flowers.
 Can grow up to 15 ft tall and wide, although these particular plants seem to have a much shorter habit. $5.
-2 pots.
+Not available 2024

 Climbers